Q. I would like to attract birds to my garden this winter – any suggestions?

 Winter is the perfect time to plan next season’s landscape with plants that will invite birds to your garden all year long.
 Seed-producing plants such as ornamental grasses, black-eyed Susans, and sunflowers are appealing to birds throughout the year.
 Fruits and nuts from trees and shrubs such as crabapples, serviceberries, and dogwoods are considered delicacies.
 Perennial plants that produce nectar, such as bleeding hearts and cardinal flowers attract hummingbirds and orioles.

-For more in-depth information on birds in the landscape, please visit the Chicago Botanic Garden’s Lenhardt Library in the Regenstein Center.
+For more information on birds in the landscape, please visit the Chicago Botanic Garden’s Lenhardt Library in the Regenstein Center.